Frequently Asked Questions

 (a) You can use SMS Enabler's SMS-to-Web-server feature to process received messages using a script or web application running on a local or remote web server.
 Read more about receiving SMS by a web application or script.

 (b) Configure SMS Enabler to insert incoming SMS messages into a database table.
 Your application can scan that table periodically for new records (i.e. new messages) and, when the new records are found, process them.
-Read more about SMS-to-Database here.
+Read more about SMS-to-Database.

 (c) Configure SMS Enabler to save received messages using the "one-file-per-message" mode, saving them into a special folder.
 Scan this folder periodically for new files.
 When a new file is found, read this file, process its content and either delete it or move it to another folder.
-You can read more on the documentation page about SMS to text file(s).
+Read more about logging SMS into text file(s).

 How can I use your software to receive text messages via Email?